 Analytics to track expense trends

-Ramp centralizes all of your company's spending in one place, helping you access expense tracking insights in real time.
+Ramp centralizes all of your company's spending in one place, helping you track discretionary expenses and receive insights in real time.
 The platform's AI-powered engine highlights troublesome areas such as duplicate SaaS spending and unused partner rewards.